webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

     window.addEventListener("message", function(returned){console.log(returned.data)}, false);

+NOTE: This is handled in file [[0.2.
+JavaScript client to handle automatic signin]]

 ===== 2.2.
 From B, open a iframe to ("C") =====

 For this to work, we have to make sure that the Content server sends appropriate CSP headers on the FxA content server.